Auto-discovery

 - OpenAPI 3.x and Swagger 2.0 specs, in both JSON and YAML formats

-- Edge caching — once a spec is found, it's cached globally for instant subsequent access
+?spec=when auto-discovery isn't enough - Edge caching - once a spec is found, it's cached globally for instant subsequent access

 For most APIs, discovery is completely automatic.
 You configure a single URL and your LLM gets tools within seconds: